desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 the connection between them, which are application link for centralized network and chain link for blockchain network.
 Both application link and chain link contains a signature signed with the plain text by a private key and a public key from the private key generating the signature.
-In addition, the plain text used by the signature is assumed to be UTF-8 encoded but the problem occurs if the encoding of the plaintext is another one such as UTF-16, Unicode and etc.
+In addition, the plain text used by the signature is assumed to be UTF-8 encoded but the problem occurs if the encoding of the plain text is another one such as UTF-16, Unicode and etc.

 ## Decision